Library and Information Work

 If you’re outside of Oxford, there are often ways to get involved in your local public or school libraries, either through paid work as a library assistant, or by supporting library events, groups or promotional activities.
 Usually the first thing to do is to get in touch with the service to ask what might be possible.

 Libraries and archives in other sectors of industry can be harder to research.
-Although there are strong societies for people who work in law libraries who you could contact – see the British and Irish Association of Law Libraries webpages, it’s less the case than in other industries.
-You could research people on LinkedIn to find out who’s working as a ‘librarian’ or ‘information manager’ within your region (and even who’s an Oxford graduate too), and these could be good people to approach about work shadowing or work experience.
+Although there are strong societies for people who work in law libraries who you could contact – see the British and Irish Association of Law Libraries webpages, it’s less the case in other industries.
+You could follow the advice in this website's guidance on networking pages and research people on LinkedIn to find out who’s working as a ‘librarian’ or ‘information manager’ within your region (and even who’s an Oxford graduate too).
+These could be good people to approach about work shadowing or work experience.

 A hot topic in the world of libraries is ‘job substitution’.
 This is where work that would previously have been undertaken by a paid staff member is now undertaken by a volunteer.
 You will find very few ‘volunteering opportunities’ promoted by professional library bodies.